cneuro/eslint-config-functional/README.md

 # eslint-config-succinct

 An [ESLint](https://eslint.org/) configuration library for projects based on React 18+ with Typescript 5+.
+It also lints JSON files via [eslint-plugin-json-es](https://github.com/zeitport/eslint-plugin-json-es).

-## Disclaimer
+## Purpose

-This is an **opinionated** ESLint configuration that enforces stylistic rules and consistent usage of ES6 & [strict](https://typescript-eslint.io/linting/configs/#strict) TypeScript non-OOP paradigms.
+This is an **opinionated** ESLint configuration that enforces consistent usage of ES6 & [strict](https://typescript-eslint.io/linting/configs/#strict) TypeScript non-OOP paradigms, as well as stylistic rules.
 It encourages adherence to some FP best practices and restricts certain language features that are prone to anti-patterns.

-> NB: Do not use with [Prettier](https://prettier.io/), since this includes [@stylistic/eslint-plugin](https://eslint.style/) which supersedes its rules.
+> NB: Not be used alongside [Prettier](https://prettier.io/), since this config includes [@stylistic/eslint-plugin](https://eslint.style/) which supersedes its rules.

 ## Particularities